Pizzaworkspace2/SCMS-student-database/README.md

 🖥️ **Developers**

 🐮**Pizzaworkspace2**
--**Knows HTML and CSS**
+- **Knows HTML and CSS**
--Created this website
+- Created this website
--Worked on games and announements.
+- Worked on games and announements.